joshua-hashimoto/django-channels-jwt-auth-middleware/README.md

 })
 ```

-Now all you have to do is add your JWT token to your webcosket path.
+Then, add your JWT token to your websocket path.

 ```
 /path/to/consumer/?token=<your JWT token>
 ```

 `JWTAuthMiddlewareStack` will get the user_id from your JWT and get the user based on it.
-If it finds the user then it will attach that user to `self.scope['user']` and if it does not it will sttach AnonymousUser to the scope.
+If it finds the user then it will attach that user to `self.scope['user']`.
+If it does not find a user the Middleware will sttach an AnonymousUser to the scope.

 `AuthMiddlewareStack` is already in `JWTAuthMiddlewareStack`.
 If you want to change this, simply do;